2718e/tinkering-timezonetables/readme.md

 - prefix types representing redux actions with "A"
 - suffix Redux Container Components with "RCC"
+- to avoid confusion with the lodash library, "wotev" rather than "_" is used to denote an unused/irrelevant parameter

 ### Roadmap

 Current todos

+1) Remember user selections across visits (i.e. save redux state in browser cache)
-1) Allow user to choose ordering of columns and which is the base timezone
+2) Allow user to choose ordering of columns and which is the base timezone
-2) Make the table prettier
+3) Make the table prettier